Information for Real Bread business owners, their staff members, their customers and other people in their local communities.

 What about other takeaway food?

-The government has amended regulations, making it easier for food businesses to sell hot and cold food for delivery or takeaway.
+Yes.
+Many bakeries have been selling pizzas, sandwiches and other food to go.
+The UK government amended regulations, making it easier for food businesses to sell hot and cold food for delivery or takeaway.
 For how to do so safely, see the government's guidance for food businesses.

-No. On 20 March, the UK government announced that entertainment and hospitality premises must close.
-These include ‘Food and drink venues for consumption on-site, such as restaurants and cafes.’
+(On 20 March, the UK government announced that entertainment and hospitality premises must close.
+These include ‘Food and drink venues for consumption on-site, such as restaurants and cafes.’)

-Should my shop operate a one in / one out policy?
+Should my shop / eatery operate a one in / one out policy?

 Official social distancing guidance is to stay at least two metres away from other people.
 See the government's guidance for food businesses.